Charlotte, North Carolina: Early history

+18th century

+The area that is now Charlotte was first settled by European colonists around 1755 when Thomas Spratt and his family settled near what is now the Elizabeth neighborhood.
+Thomas Polk (great-uncle of President James K. Polk), who later married Thomas Spratt's daughter, built his house by the intersection of two Native American trading paths between the Yadkin and Catawba rivers.
+One path ran north–south and was part of the Great Wagon Road; the second path ran east–west along what is now Trade Street.

-The Catawba Native Americans were the first known historic tribe to settle Mecklenburg County (in the Charlotte area) and were first recorded around 1567 in Spanish records.
-By 1759 half the Catawba tribe had died from smallpox, which was endemic among European colonists because the Catawba had not acquired immunity to the new disease.
-At the time of their largest population, Catawba people numbered 10,000, but by 1826 their total population had dropped to 110.
+By 1759, half the Catawba tribe had died from smallpox, an endemic disease among European colonists, which the Catawba had no natural immunity against.
+At the time of their largest population, the Catawba population was 10,000.
+But by 1826, the Catawba population dropped to 110.

-The city of Charlotte was developed first by a wave of migration of Scots-Irish Presbyterians, or Ulster-Scot settlers from Northern Ireland, who dominated the culture of the Southern Piedmont Region.
-They made up the principal founding population in the backcountry.
-German immigrants also settled in the area before the American Revolutionary War, but in much smaller numbers.
+The city of Charlotte was developed first by a wave of migration of Scots-Irish Presbyterians, or Ulster-Scot settlers from Ulster, who dominated the culture of the Southern Piedmont Region and made up the principal founding population in the backcountry.
+German immigrants also settled in the area before the American Revolutionary War, but in smaller numbers.
 They still contributed greatly to the early foundations of the region.

 Mecklenburg County was initially part of Bath County (1696 to 1729) of the New Hanover Precinct, which became New Hanover County in 1729.
 The western portion of New Hanover split into Bladen County in 1734, and its western portion split into Anson County in 1750.
 Mecklenburg County was formed from Anson County in 1762.
 Further apportionment was made in 1792, after the American Revolutionary War, with Cabarrus County formed from Mecklenburg.